ucsdwcsng/EdgeRIC-A-real-time-RIC/README.md

 ```bash
 ./iperf_client_ue1.sh
 ```
-If there is an issue with the connection iperf, disable a firewall on Machine 2 and restart the iperf.
+If there is an issue with the iperf connection, disable a firewall on Machine 2 and restart the iperf server and client.
 ```bash
 sudo systemctl stop firewalld
 ```